OanaMariaCamburu/e-SNLI/README.md

 **`!`** New dataset of visual textual entailment with natural language explanations taken from e-SNLI: [e-SNLI-VE-2.0: Corrected Visual-Textual Entailment with Natural Language Explanations](https://arxiv.org/abs/2004.03744).
 At the IEEE CVPR Workshop on Fair, Data Efficient and Trusted Computer Vision, 2020

+**`!`** If also interested in feature-based explanations besides natural language explanations, check out our new work on verifying post-hoc explanatory methods: [Can I Trust the Explainer?
+Verifying Post-hoc Explanatory Methods](https://arxiv.org/abs/1910.02065).
+At NeurIPS 2019 Workshop on Safety and Robustness in Decision Making, 2020.

 # e-SNLI
 There are 2 splits for the train set due to the github sie restrictions, please simply merge them.